-- Projects that are supported by the County's Affordable Housing and Sustainable Communities workgroup or that are receiving other County support, such as funding awards made outside of this NOFA, development rights secured through another solicitation process, or other support (excluding prior NOFA funding).
-Projects meeting these criteria will be awarded 150 points. - Projects located in high or highest resource areas will be awarded 75 points or 100 points, respectively.
+- Projects that are selected by the County's Affordable Housing and Sustainable Communities (AHSC) workgroup, or projects that received capital funding from a LA County agency through a Request for Proposals or another solicitation.
+Projects meeting these criteria will be awarded 150 points. - The LACDA will confirm the selected projects with the AHSC workgroup.

+- Project size 1 point will be awarded for each affordable housing unit in the project, which includes both Special Needs and general affordable units, but excludes manager's units.
+The maximum score related to project size is 65 points. - Projects located in high or highest resource areas will be awarded 75 or 100 points, respectively.
 Resource areas are based on Opportunity Area Maps developed by TCAC/California State Department of Housing and Community Development.
-See the mapping application at: https://lacounty.maps.arcgis.com/apps/instant/lookup/index.html?appid=f9e9273 abee14d7e8d339bf4737e0c54 to identify scoring for projects. - Projects located in an identified area of displacement will be awarded 50, 75, or 100 points based on a Displacement Vulnerability index score that is moderate, high, or highest, respectively.
-The Displacement Vulnerability index uses property and ownership information at the parcel level, as well as demographic and economic data at the census tract level, to assess risk of residential instability.
-See the mapping application at:
+See the NOFA 29 mapping application to identify scoring of projects. - Projects located in an identified area of displacement will be awarded 50, 75, or 100 points based on a Displacement Vulnerability index score that is moderate, high, or highest, respectively.
+The Displacement Vulnerability index uses property and ownership information at the parcel level, to assess risk of residential instability.
+See the NOFA 29 mapping application to identify scoring of projects.